myselfswastikmishra/TechTribe-final/README.md

 ### 1. Environment Variables

-This project uses Genkit to interact with the Google Gemini AI for form processing.
-You'll need an API key to enable this functionality.
+This project uses Genkit to interact with the Google Gemini AI for form processing and Resend to send emails.
+You'll need API keys for these services to be enabled.

 1. Create a file named `.env` in the root of the project.
-2. Add your Google AI API key to the `.env` file:
+2. Add your Google AI API key and your Resend API key to the `.env` file:
     ```
-    GEMINI_API_KEY=YOUR_API_KEY_HERE
+    GEMINI_API_KEY=YOUR_GEMINI_API_KEY_HERE
+    RESEND_API_KEY=YOUR_RESEND_API_KEY_HERE
     ```
-> **Note on Pricing:** The Genkit framework is free and open-source.
+> **Note on Pricing:**
+> - The Genkit framework is free and open-source.
 The Google Gemini API has a generous free tier, and for the form processing in this project, your usage will very likely be well within the free limits.
-You only pay for what you use beyond the free tier.
+> - Resend also offers a free tier that is sufficient for this project's contact form.
+You only pay for what you use beyond the free tiers.

 ### 2. Install Dependencies